Peter-duiyi/Cplusplus/Implicit and Explicit.md

 	int n_stuNum;
 };
 ```
-And people usually initialize instances in this way
+And people usually initialize instances in this way.
 ```
 Student a("Ming");
 Student b(24);